TheBodger/MMM-SimplePlayer/README.md

  	a DLNA server available on the same network as the magicMirror - Images can be shown if available only from a DLNA server.
 ```

+The butterchurn visualiser can be used to display visualisations of the audio playing regardless of source.
+Due to restrictions in your setup, MMM-AudioProxy or another proxy server may be required to enable this feature with sources from certain sites (DLNA servers seem to be a problem without  a proxy).

 ### Examples:

 Screenshots of the Simple layout when music is playing<br>(Note, the MiniPlayer toggle is not shown except in the actual miniPlayer example.
 See config details)